jimblandy/context-switch/README.md

         $

     Apparently there's a limit of 10813 pids imposed by my shell's cgroup's parent.
-(This is 33% of the To raise that limit, we can simply write another value to the file, as root:
+(This is 33% of the kernel's default limit of around 32k, chosen by the systemd login manager.)
+To raise that limit, we can simply write another value to the file, as root:

         $ sudo sh -c 'echo 100000 > /sys/fs/cgroup/pids/user.slice/user-1000.slice/pids.max'